MonoGame/MonoGame/Documentation/articles/content/using_pipeline_tool.md

 # Using MGCB Editor

-The [Pipeline Tool](~/articles/tools/pipeline.md) is used to organize and build content for use with MonoGame.
+The [MGCB Editor](~/articles/tools/pipeline.md) is used to organize and build content for use with MonoGame.
 It is installed as part of the MonoGame SDK Installer or can be built [directly from source](https://github.com/mono/MonoGame/tree/develop/Tools/Pipeline) if needed.

 ## Create A Project